dingjy94/FrontEndInterviewPrepare/README.md

 - What's the difference between feature detection, feature inference, and using the UA string?
 - Handling asynchronous calls with callbacks, promises, await and async.
 - Explain the difference between synchronous and asynchronous functions.
-- Can you offer a use case for the new arrow `=>` function syntax?
-How does this new syntax differ from other functions?

 - Event loop
   - What is the difference between call stack and task queue?
 - `null` vs `undefined` vs undeclared